ocp-power-automation/ocp4-upi-powervs/docs/var.tfvars-doc.md

 ### Using IBM Cloud Services

-You can use IBM Cloud classic DNS and VPC Load Balancer services for running the OCP cluster.
-When this feature is enabled the services called named (DNS) and haproxy (Load Balancer) will not be running on the bastion/helpernode.
+You can use IBM Cloud Internet Services (CIS) and Load Balancer services on VPC for running the OCP cluster.
+When this feature is enabled the services called `named` (DNS) and `haproxy` (Load Balancer) will not be running on the bastion/helpernode.

-Ensure you have setup [DirectLink](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect) with IBM Cloud VPC over the private network in cloud instance.
-Also, ensure you have registered a [DNS](https://cloud.ibm.com/docs/dns?topic=dns-register-a-new-domain) domain and use it as given in `cluster_domain` variable.
+Ensure you have setup [Cloud Connection](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections) or [DirectLink](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect) with IBM Cloud VPC over the private network in cloud instance.
+Also, ensure you have registered a [DNS domain](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis) and use it as given in `cluster_domain` variable.

 **IMPORTANT**: This is an **experimental** feature at present.
 Please manually set variables `setup_snat = true` and `setup_squid_proxy = false` for using IBM Cloud services.
 This will allow the cluster nodes have public internet access without a proxy server.